wired-maya/cinema_skylight_engine/design_notes.md

 Could later support a text file that is either interpreted or trans-piled into rust code to make writing this even simpler.

+##### Loading screens

+Loading screens are handled by allowing the user to create whatever light-weight screen they want using the widget system, then wait until all the widgets specified have completed loading and returned weak references before advancing.

+The `new()` constructor on widgets passes widgets to the loading thread where they are loaded and return a weak reference.
+Certain widgets would not need to be loaded, for example text widgets, provided there isn't a feature later on where you can load them from text files.

+There should be a wait macro/function that waits until the weak reference is returned back, to ensure everything works correctly.
+This would be program thread blocking, and could be used to ensure a widget is loaded before it is displayed.
+The `.display()` method calls the same function to ensure that the widget is loaded before displaying, allowing you to also define the widget earlier in the script and bypass loading screens by hoping it's loaded by then.
+If it isn't it just waits for a bit.
+Could look into adding some default widget that appears on screen to signify if the game is still waiting for a widget to load outside of a loading screen.

+Because a loading screen would finish when the loading has completed instead of on user input, add in the config for a given widget an option as to what the `.display()` waits for when blocking, if at all.
+By default this would still be waiting for the user to advance the text.

 #### Core Engine

 ##### Multiple Threads